pitt-crc/user-manual/docs/policies/resource-descriptions-for-writing-proposals.md

 ## Useful Resource Information For Writing External Proposals
-The information below may be of use to you in drafting proposals or other documents calling for descriptions of Pitt CRC computational resources available to researchers.
+The information below may be of use to you in drafting proposals or other documents calling for descriptions of Pitt CRCD computational resources available to researchers.

-## Brief Text Description of CRC Resources
+## Brief Text Description of CRCD Resources
-Access to computing hardware, software, and research consulting are provided through the Pitt Center for Research Computing (Pitt CRC).
+Access to computing hardware, software, and research consulting are provided through the Pitt Center for Research Computing and Data (Pitt CRCD).

-The CRC provides state-of-the-art high performance computing (HPC) resources allocated for shared use for campus researchers.
+The CRCD provides state-of-the-art high performance computing (HPC) resources allocated for shared use for campus researchers.

 The clusters comprise 136 dual 24-core Intel Xeon Gold Ice Lake, 22 dual 32-core Intel Xeon Platinum Ice Lake, 58 dual